naninovel/docs/docs/guide/state-management.md

 ## Custom Serialization Handlers

 By default, the engine state (game saves, global state, settings) is serialized to local file system via cross-platform IO API.
-However, in some rare cases platform-specific implementations are not available out of the box.
+However, in some cases platform-specific implementations are not available out of the box.
 Eg, Nintendo decided to restrict access to the Switch native libraries, making it impossible to support the platform in third-party solutions.
 For such cases, Naninovel allows to provide custom serialization handlers.

 To add a custom handler, implement `ISaveSlotManager<GameStateMap>`, `ISaveSlotManager<GlobalStateMap>`, `ISaveSlotManager<SettingsStateMap>` interfaces for the game save slots, global state and settings respectively (each should have its own implementing class).